s3joholl/s3joholl.github.io/_pages/research.md

 *Health Policy*, Vol. 142 (April 2024)

 ## Other writing
-I am co-author of several [Hospital and Nursing Home Rating Reports](https://www.medhochzwei-verlag.de/Verlag/Autoren/Detail/114112) (in German) where I calculate default probabilities for the majority of German hospitals / nursing homes using financial statement data.
+I was co-author of several [Hospital and Nursing Home Rating Reports](https://www.medhochzwei-verlag.de/Verlag/Autoren/Detail/114112) (in German) where I calculate default probabilities for the majority of German hospitals / nursing homes using financial statement data.